seakhtar/nsf-sbir/pages/resources.md

 ## For awardees

+For information on reporting requirements, supplemental funding and how to apply for Phase II, you can visit the [awardees section]({{ site.baseurl }}/awardees/) of our site.

 ### Spreading the word

 As an awardee or alum, you’re the face of our program, and we hope you’ll share news of your successes for years to come.
-Our [Ambassadors page](https://www.nsf.gov/eng/iip/sbir/ambassador.jsp) offers tips for doing just that.
+Our [Ambassadors page]({{ site.baseurl }}/awardees/ambassador/) offers tips for doing just that.

 ### Research experiences

 Are you a teacher or student who’s interested in research experiences and partnerships with Phase II awardees?
-Visit our [Research Experiences page](https://www.nsf.gov/eng/iip/sbir/portfolio/researchexp.jsp) to learn more about how you can partner with funded Phase II companies.
+Visit our [Research Experiences page]({{ site.baseurl }}/awardees/researchexp/) to learn more about how you can partner with funded Phase II companies.

 ### Award-management forms

-Our [Forms page]({{ '/awardees/forms/' | relative_url }}) has all the forms you need to manage your Phase I or Phase II award or apply for a Phase II award.
+Our [Forms page]({{ site.baseurl }}/awardees/forms/) has all the forms you need to manage your Phase I or Phase II award or apply for a Phase II award.

 ## For reviewers
+Reviewers can [click here]({{ site.baseurl }}/review/review_process/) for information on the review process, instructions, virtual panels, travel, and more.

 ## FAQ